sirosen/globus-sdk-python/docs/local_endpoints.rst

 Globus Connect Personal endpoints belonging to the current user may be accessed via instances of the following class:

-.. autoclass:: globus_sdk.LocalGlobusConnectPersonal
+.. autoclass:: LocalGlobusConnectPersonal
    :members:
    :member-order: bysource

-.. autoclass:: globus_sdk.GlobusConnectPersonalOwnerInfo
+.. autoclass:: GlobusConnectPersonalOwnerInfo
    :members:
    :member-order: bysource